SachaCR/domain-driven-design/application/command-handlers/command-handler.md

-# Command Handler :
+# Command Handlers :

 Command handler responsibilities are :

-- Loads entities from repositories.
+- Loads entities/aggregates from repositories.
-- Use their functions to resolve the command.
+- Use their functions to mutate their internal state and resolve the command.
 - Persist updated entities with repositories.
 - Return a result outcome.